alabou/bcp-006-01/docs/NMOS With H.264.md

 Additionally, in order to provide to a Receiver, through SDP file format-specific parameters, the information provided to an NMOS Controller through REQUIRED Flow attributes, format-specific parameters defined by RFC 6184 are made REQUIRED in the same circumstances that corresponding Flow attributes are made REQUIRED by IS-04 JSON schemas or this specification

+  - The `profile-level-id` format-specific parameters MUST be included with the correct value unless it corresponds to the default value.
+  - The `sprop-parameter-sets` MUST always be included if the Sender `parameter_sets_transport_mode` property is "in-band" or "in-and-out-of-band".

 - [ ] The SDP file at the `manifest_href` MUST comply with the requirements of RFC 7798 in the [Usage in Declarative Session Descriptions](https://www.rfc-editor.org/rfc/rfc7798.html#section-7.2.3) mode of operation.
 The SDP Offer/Answer Model described in RFC 7798 is not supported.
 The `fmtp` source attribute as specified in Section 6.3 of RFC 5576 (Source-Specific Media Attributes in the Session Description Protocol) is not supported.
 The `tx-mode` parmeter of the SDP transport file SHALL always be set to SRST (Single RTP Stream Transport).

 - [ ] Additionally, in order to provide to a Receiver, through SDP file format-specific parameters, the information provided to an NMOS Controller through REQUIRED Flow attributes, format-specific parameters defined by RFC 7798 are made REQUIRED in the same circumstances that corresponding Flow attributes are made REQUIRED by IS-04 JSON schemas or this specification

+  - The `profile-id`, `level-id` and `tier-flag`format-specific parameters MUST be included with the correct value unless it corresponds to the default value.
+  - The`sprop-vps`, `sprop-sps` and `sprop-pps` MUST always be included if the Sender `parameter_sets_transport_mode` property is "in-band" or "in-and-out-of-band".

 If the Sender meets the traffic shaping and delivery timing requirements specified for ST 2110-22, the SDP file MUST also comply with the provisions of ST 2110-22.

 For Nodes implementing IS-04 v1.3 or higher, the following additional requirements on the Sender resource apply.